AOSC-Archive/linux-kernel-extra/README.md

 standard features, but specifically optimized for Intel Broadwell processors during build-time.
 Which should provide a significant boost in performance on machines with the respective processor family.

+#### march-kernel/linux-kernel-native

+This class of packages provides Linux Kernel with native optimizations **specific to the build machine** (-march=native flag).
+Which should result in a considerable boost in performance at the price of losing any sort of portability.

 (More to come in the future)